SDEs with singular coefficients: The martingale problem view and the stochastic dynamics view: Introduction

 \section{Introduction}

 In this paper we study the SDE

-where $X_t\in \R^d$, the process $(W_t)_t$ is a $d$-dimensional Brownian motion, $\mu$ is any probability measure and the drift $b(t, \cdot)$ is an element a negative Besov space $\mathcal C^{(-\beta)+}$, see below for the precise definition.
+where $X_t\in \R^d$, the process $(W_t)$ is a $d$-dimensional Brownian motion, $\mu$ is any probability measure and the drift $b(t, \cdot)$ is an element of a negative Besov space $\mathcal C^{(-\beta)+}$, see below for the precise definition.
 SDE \eqref{eq:SDE} is clearly only formal at this stage, because the drift $b$ cannot even be evaluated at the point $X_t$, and one first needs to define a notion of solution for this kind of SDEs.
+We tackle this problem from two different viewpoints.
+In the first part we set up a martingale problem and show its well-posedness.
+In the second part we identify the dynamics of the solution of the martingale problem.

-The first steps in this direction in dimension 1 (and with a diffusion coefficient $\sigma$) were done in \cite{frw1, frw2,russo_trutnau07}.
+The first steps in the study of the SDE in dimension 1 (and with a diffusion coefficient $\sigma$) were done in \cite{frw1, frw2,russo_trutnau07}.
 In dimension $d>1$ we mention the work \cite{flandoli_et.al14} where the authors introduced the notion of \emph{virtual solution} whose construction depended a priori on a real parameter $\lambda$.
 Also, the setting was slightly different because the function spaces were negative fractional Sobolev spaces $H^{-\beta}_q$ and not Besov spaces.
-Other authors have studied SDEs with distributional coefficients afterwards, we mention in particular \cite{diel, cannizzaro, menozzi, ZhangZhao, athreya2020}.
+Other authors have studied SDEs with distributional coefficients afterwards, we mention in particular \cite{diel, cannizzaro, ZhangZhao, athreya2020}.
 The main idea in all these works, which is the same we also develop in the first part of the present paper, is to frame the SDE as a martingale problem, hence the main goal is to find a domain $\mathcal D_{\mathcal L}$ that characterises the martingale solution in terms of the quantity

 for all $f\in \mathcal D_{\mathcal L}$, where $\mathcal L$ is the {parabolic generator} of $X$ formally given by $\mathcal L f =\partial_t f + \tfrac12 \Delta f +\nabla f \, b$.
 This is made rigorous using results on the PDE